UWSEDS-aut17/uwseds-group-city-fynders/doc/Fuctional_specification.md

 ## 1. User profile

-User knowledge requirement:
+**User knowledge requirement**

+There is not strong requirements for users.
 The computational environments the user might be familiar with are listed as:
 - Python
 - Jupyter notebook (optional)
 - Terminal

 But if the user does not know them well, it's fine.
 We provide a detailed installation and running on `READMNE.md` or `examples/how_to_use.md`.